NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     Individually normalize the input images instead of using common values.

+--min-distortion <double (default: 1e-7)>
+    When lens distortion is optimized, all initial distortion parameters that are smaller in magnitude than this value are set to this value.
+This is to ensure the parameters are big enough to be optimized.
+Can be negative.
+    Applies to Pinhole cameras (all distortion models) and CSM (radial-tangential distortion only).
+Does not apply to optical bar models.

 --reference-terrain <filename>
     An externally provided trustworthy 3D terrain, either as a DEM or as a lidar file, very close (after alignment) to the stereo